p1nh0/OpenInstruments/README.md

 Open Instruments
 ================

-OPEN INSTRUMENTS (alpha 0.6 "user friendship")
+OPEN INSTRUMENTS (alpha 0.6.1 "Hello Max package")

-- Testing and development phase: at this point I'm using the framework to create musical pieces, which will lead me (hopefully) to a meaningful revision of OpenInstruments, towards a more user-friendly version.
+Updating to Max 6.1.2 "package" style.

-- After this phase I'll also try to write some tutorials on the Wiki page
+See the wiki page for more information.

 LICENSE :